lvsantarosa/Google-Earth-Engine-Classification/README.md

 ### 1. Upload .zip compressed shp files and set with ROI

-### 2. Select the drawing tool and select non-forest and forest samples, , you can define all classes in your area.
+### 2. Select the drawing tool and select non-forest and forest samples (you can define all classes in your area).

 ### 3. Edit the Geometries: